 How the Italian Renaissance Influenced Drawing

 Until the fourteenth century, drawing was rarely valued as an art form in itself.
 Instead it was seen merely as a preliminary design for a painting or a sculpture.
-The Italian painter Cennini (c.1369-1440) endowed it with a certain respect by describing it as the gateway to successful painting, but it wasn't until the arrival of Leonardo Da Vinci and Michelangelo, a century later, (along with wider availabilty of paper), that it became an independent art form.
+The Italian painter Cennini (c.1369-1440) endowed it with a certain respect by describing it as the gateway to successful painting, but it wasn't until the Italian Renaissance and the arrival of artists like Leonardo Da Vinci and Michelangelo, a century later, (along with wider availabilty of paper), that it became an independent art form.
 For details, see: Best Drawings of the Renaissance.